elazarl/goproxy/README.md

 I've received a positive feedback from a few people who use goproxy in production settings.
 I believe it is good enough for usage.

-I'll try to keep reasonable backwards compatability.
+I'll try to keep reasonable backwards compatibility.
 In case of a major API change, I'll change the import path.